MartinRJ/GoingLLM/README.md

 Usability, Frontend, New Features:
 • Allow continuing conversations instead of single prompts only: summarize and process chat history.
 • Provide feedback to users, such as current search terms, URLs, and status.
-• Allow Shift+Enter.
 • Adjust the height for tablets.
 • Implement ChatML if necessary.
 • Avoid encoded unicode characters in the final output.
 • Sources!

 Backend and enhancing the Backend for a More Intelligent Tool:
-• Implement threading for speed.
 • Improve error handling for edge-cases and balance all the variables in settings.
 • Strip unnecessary data/whitespace/formatting from the temporarily downloaded files.
 • Refine the search flow to make it more intelligent and responsive to user queries.
 • Allow GPT to determine if it needs more Google results and if it wants to adjust the keywords.
 • Explain to GPT what the tool is doing and how it works.
 • Provide source information, i.e. URLs in the final query.
 • Fallback to alpaca when the OpenAI API is not responding.
+(Commercial option required.)

 Testing, Bugs and Error Handling:
 • Test the tool's handling of Powerpoint and plaintext files.
-• Implement client-side error handling if the .json file does not exist.
 • Avoid too short remaining max_token values for the summary-generation, because GPT tends to finish unfinished sentences in the prompt.
 • Writing unit tests.

-I have heavily used ChatGPT and Bing Chat to create this program in less than a day.
+I have heavily used ChatGPT and Bing Chat to create the POC of this program in less than a day.
 What a time to be alive!